linen-app/artis/README.md

 Other token pairs will come once more lending protocols will be integrated.

 ### Prerequisites
-- Ethereum account with initial deposit (in ETH or WETH token)
+- Ethereum account with initial deposit in ETH
 - [Seth](https://dapp.tools/seth) command line tool, with access to the abovementioned account.
 Seth docs can be found [here](https://github.com/dapphub/dapptools/tree/master/src/seth)

+After the installation of seth, it's needed to specify default parameters in `~/.sethrc` file.

-Example of `~/.sethrc` file with Seth settings
+Here you can find an example of `~/.sethrc` file with Seth settings:
 ```
 export ETHERSCAN_API_KEY=<your_key>
 export ETH_GAS=3000000